MakerFaireOrlando/robotruckus.org/_battlebots/tantrum.md

 twitter:
 instagram: tantrum.battlebot
 youtube:
-heavy-compete:
+heavy-compete: no
-heavy-static:
+heavy-static: yes
-other-compete:
+other-compete: no
-vip-event:
+vip-event: yes
 panel:
 battlebots-url: https://battlebots.com/robot/tantrum-2020/
 team-photo: Tantrum-Team-2020.jpg
 bot-photo: Tantrum-bot-2020.jpg
 driver-photo: Tantrum-Aren-Hill-2020.jpg
-participation:
+participation: Tantrum will be on display and the team will be available for meet and greet throughout the weekend and at the Ruckus VIP Fundraiser!
 ---